withaspirit/Elevator-Simulation/README.md

 #### Editing

-This project is setup as a Maven project.
+This project is set up as a Maven project.

 #### Testing